 - £150,000 for any complaints referred to us before 1 April 2019.

 If it’s clear how much your customer lost, we’ll specify the amount you need to pay.

 If it’s not clear, we’ll usually set out the basis on which your business should compensate a customer, rather than a specific amount.
 For example, if someone was mis-sold PPI on their credit card, we might ask you to work out how much they’d owe if they hadn’t had the insurance.

 In cases where we think a customer is due more than the limit, we’ll recommend the additional amount we think you should pay.
 But we’ll talk to you and the customer about what this means at the time.

 - pain and suffering

 - damage to reputation

-We might award these if we feel your customer faced obstacles or difficulties that could have been avoided if you’d handled things differently.
+We might award this if we feel your customer faced obstacles or difficulties that could have been avoided if you’d handled things differently.